wpkc/mindbody-calendar/README.md

 * This code adds a Mindbody Events widget to your theme.
 Add one copy of the widget to any sidebar on your site.
 Configure your Mindbody API SourceName, Password, and SiteIDs in the widget and save the settings.
 If you don't want to display the widget on your site, no problem, delete the widget from your sidebar after you have saved the Mindbody API credentials.
 The widget saves a copy of these credentials in the WordPress options table for access by other parts of the code.
 * You can set the widget Title and the maximum number of events to display in the sidebar.
-* To display the events calendar, add a new Page to you set.
+* To display the events calendar, add a new Page to your WordPress web site.
 Set the page Template to "Mindbody Calendar."
 Give your page a title and save the page.
 That's it.

 Development Ideas:
 * Converting this to a plug-in may make it easier to deploy.